May parents visit The Guild?

 To determine whether The Guild’s services would be a good match for the prospective student’s needs, The Guild reviews a student’s referral packet and talks with the student’s parents/guardians and the funding source.
 With releases to do so, The Guild may also speak to professionals who know the child well, including teachers, psychologists, counselors and physicians.
 In addition, The Guild schedules a time to meet the prospective student.

 For some children and teens, coming to The Guild for an intake is a great idea – it gives them a chance to see what The Guild is like.
 For others, an intake at The Guild is not possible for a variety of reasons – prospective students may be in a psychiatric hospital, may become too anxious about visiting a new place or may live too far away.
-The Guild individualizes the intake meeting to meet the needs of the referred student, his or her family, and the funding source.
-An intake meeting with a prospective student could be held at his or her current educational setting or in a hospital.
+The Guild individualizes the intake meeting to meet the needs of the referred student, their family, and the funding source.
+An intake meeting with a prospective student could be held at their current educational setting or in a hospital.

 What happens during an intake?